 Another major issue with soil is soil erosion because of our chemical farming practices.
 Fertile topsoil takes time to develop, but most crops aren’t given that opportunity.
 Scientists predict if soil degradation continues at the current rate, we’ll only have 60 years of farming left.

 Scary?
 Yes.
-But thankfully, there are farmers who prioritize the integrity of their soil and making sure they create a farm environment that will support future generations.
+But thankfully, there are farmers who prioritize the integrity of their soil and make sure they create a farm environment that will support future generations.

 4. Do you have any certifications?